knobs-dials/phplatex/README.md

   - code is pure JS
   - succeeded by mathJax

-- components such iTeX for TeX to MathML, svgmath for MathML to SVG
+- components such as iTeX for TeX to MathML, svgmath for MathML to SVG
   - useful for projects but not end users directly